Justin Brownlee: Barangay Ginebra San Miguel (2018)

-In Game 1 of the 2018 PBA Commissioner's Cup Finals against the San Miguel Beermen, Brownlee led the Ginebra to a 1–0 series lead with 42 points, 7 rebounds, 9 assists and 2 blocks.
-He eventually won his first Best Import Award and helped the team capture the Commissioner's Cup title winning the series, 4–2.
+In Game 1 of the finals against the San Miguel Beermen, Brownlee led the Barangay Ginebra to a 1–0 series lead with 42 points, 7 rebounds, 9 assists and 2 blocks.
+He eventually won his first Best Import award and helped the team capture the Commissioner's Cup title winning the series, 4–2.

 Mighty Sports-Philippines

 Brownlee was tapped to help lead the Mighty Sports-Philippines basketball team in the 30th Dubai International Basketball Tournament this February 1–9, 2019.
 He played alongside fellow imports, former NBA player Lamar Odom and Chinese Basketball Association veteran Randolph Morris to reinforce the team.

 Al Riyadi

-Before returning to Barangay Ginebra San Miguel for the 2019 PBA Commissioner's Cup, Brownlee signed with Al Riyadi of the Lebanese Basketball League.
+Before returning to Barangay Ginebra for the 2019 Commissioner's Cup, Brownlee signed with Al Riyadi of the Lebanese Basketball League.
 He joined the team mid-season.

 Barangay Ginebra San Miguel (2019–2020)

-Ginebra taps Brownlee again for the 2019 PBA Commissioner's Cup.
-He debut for the Ginebra against the Blackwater Elite on May 24, 2019.
-He scored a game-high 44 points to go along with 10 rebounds and 7 assists but his team was defeated by the Elite in OT.
+Barangay Ginebra tapped Brownlee again for the 2019 Commissioner's Cup.
+He debut for the Barangay Ginebra against the Blackwater Elite on May 24, 2019.
+He scored a game-high 44 points to go along with 10 rebounds and 7 assists but his team was defeated by Blackwater in OT.
 The next game, Brownlee recorded 27 points, 12 rebounds, 8 assists and 4 blocks in a 110–95 victory over the Meralco Bolts.
-It was Ginebra's first win of the conference.
-On June 16, Brownlee scored a season-high 39 points to go along with 15 rebounds and 5 assists in a 110–107 win over the San Miguel Beermen.
-On July 7, in a game against the Magnolia Hotshots, Brownlee scored a professional career-high 49 points as he led the Barangay Ginebra in a win over the Hotshots.
+It was Barangay Ginebra's first win of the conference.
+On June 16, Brownlee scored a season-high 39 points to go along with 15 rebounds and 5 assists in a 110–107 win over San Miguel.
+On July 7, in a game against the Magnolia Hotshots Pambansang Manok, Brownlee scored a professional career-high 49 points as he led the Barangay Ginebra in a win over Magnolia.
 He also recorded 20 rebounds and 7 assists in the game.
-In the last game of the 2019 PBA Commissioners' Cup elimination, Justin Brownlee broke again his career-high with 50 points in a 127–123 overtime win over the Columbian Dyip.
+In the last game of the elimination round, Justin Brownlee broke again his career-high with 50 points in a 127–123 overtime win over the Columbian Dyip.

-During the 2019 Commissioners' Cup playoffs, Brownlee led Ginebra towards a series sweep against the Magnolia Hotshots after averaging 25 points per game and 12.5 rebounds per game while shooting 52.5 percent from the field in the series.
-In the semifinals round, Brownlee and the Ginebra San Miguel were up against the top-seeded TNT Katropa led by former NBA player Terrence Jones.
-They lose the series against TNT Katropa.
+During the playoffs, Brownlee led Barangay Ginebra towards a series sweep against Magnolia after averaging 25 points per game and 12.5 rebounds per game while shooting 52.5 percent from the field in the series.
+In the semifinals round, Brownlee and the Barangay Ginebra were up against the top-seeded TNT KaTropa led by former NBA player Terrence Jones.
+They lose the series against TNT.

-However, in the 2019 Governor's Cup, he led his team to another championship beating the Meralco Bolts in the Finals.
+However, in the 2019 Governors' Cup, he led his team to another championship by beating Meralco in the finals in 5 games.